How To Disable Java In Firefox

 - Click the ‘Disable’ button next to the ‘Java Platform’ and also ‘Java Deployment Toolkit’ plugins – both should now display a status of (Disabled) and be greyed out.

-Tip: if you want to double check if Java is disabled, visit the Java test page here.
-If Java is disabled you should see a message ‘No working Java was detected on your system’ followed by an offer to download it
+Tip: if you want to double check if it is disabled, visit the Java test page here.
+If it is disabled you should see a message ‘No working Java was detected on your system’ followed by an offer to download it

 2. Automatically Via An Add-on